 On the back of panic over the refugee surge and anger at the Paris killings, the EU will need to redraw its long-term external strategies if it is to have any impact at all on the MENA region’s underlying problems.

-John Paul Gutman is a junior fellow in Carnegie’s Democracy and Rule of Law Program.
+Jake Gutman is a junior fellow in Carnegie’s Democracy and Rule of Law Program.

 You are leaving the Carnegie–Tsinghua Center for Global Policy's website and entering another Carnegie global site.